a4lamber/data_eng/linux_shell_scripting/linux_shell.md

 It is very important to be familiar with linux and shell script for a couple of reasons:

-- Data centers are designed with linux server, you need to know them well to troubleshoot and controlt them via command line
+- Datacenters (AWS, AZURE, GCP) are designed with linux server, you need to know them well to troubleshoot and controlt them via command line

 - Programming languate and framework would change over time but bash and linux stays 4ever (prob also true for SQL)
-- U need to be fluent in linux and shell to quickly learn other skills
+- U need to be fluent in linux and shell to quickly learn frameworks quickly

 **Table of contents:**